Characterization of input-to-output stability for infinite-dimensional systems: Characterizations of ISS

 \begin{proof} Theorem \ref{thm:IOSequivalences} states the equivalence ISS$\iff$UAG $\land$ CEP $\land$ BRS as all of these notions for systems with outputs reduce accordingly.

 Next, OL defines stability on the output-value space which is equivalent to UGS for systems with full-state output.
-As ISS already implies UGS, Proposition \ref{prop:OLIOSequivalences} is a strict generalization of the equivalence ISS$\iff$ULIM $\land$ UGS to systems with outputs.
+As ISS already implies UGS, Proposition \ref{prop:OLIOSequivalences} \pb{strictly generalizes} the equivalence ISS$\iff$ULIM $\land$ UGS to systems with outputs.

 By Lemma \ref{lem:OOULIMandLocalOLandOBORStoGlobalOL}, we have

 which for systems with full-state output reads precisely as ULIM $\land$ ULS $\land$ BRS$\implies$UGS.
 The converse implication UGS$\implies$ULS $\land$ BRS follows from Lemma \ref{lem:IOStoBORSandOCEPandOGUAGandOGULIM}.
 This shows the equivalence \ref{itm:corISSsup3}$\iff$\ref{itm:corISSsup4}. \end{proof}